 - Showing educational films to the Dalit-Bahujan children can empower and transform the wider community.

 To see how Community Health Workers have benefitted communities see:

 - Joginis and the anti-trafficking project

 There are opportunities to support the work of the Dalit Healthcare Initiative generally or to help in specific areas e.g. the training and placement of a Community Health Worker or help with the running costs of the mobile clinics.

 Current Healthcare Projects in India.
 Two Mobile Clinics have also been established through funding received from BUPA Giving.
 These clinics now operate in the support of the Dalit Healthcare initiative.
 They are used at medical camps at different Good Shepherd Schools or just to support the work of the Community Health Workers.
 They are also available for use in times of emergency such as the floods in southern Andhra Pradesh.

 - The running costs of the mobile clinics are £19,900 per year.

 - This comes to around £1,600 per month or £383 per week or just £55 per day, to equip, staff and support the operations of these units.

 - It costs £3,500 to recruit, train and support a Community Health Worker for one year.

-If you would like to give to RED International and/or receive updates so that we can help support the development of India's poorest communities, please follow the links below.
+If you would like to give to these projects and/or receive updates to support the development of India's poorest communities, please contact us.